American Airlines Flight 723

 air cooling blower

 The transmitter was cooled by this blower which faces down into the floor.
-A concrete duct work carried the air to the various stages of the transmitter.
+Concrete duct work carried the air to the various stages of the transmitter.
 The blower is powered by a 2 1/2 HP motor.
-There were two blowers, one in use and one is standby.
+There were two blowers, one in use and one in standby.
 Behind this is an air mixing room and filter room.
 During the winter time, the transmitter waste heat was used to heat the building by closing a series of ducts and opening other ones.

 Modulation transformer and modulation reactor